The purpose and scope of this policy statement

 - recording and storing information professionally and securely.

 - Prewired session activities are normally confined to a single open space and no child will be unsupervised at any time.
-In instances where more than one space is used, at least two Disclosed mentors will be present in each space at all times.
+In instances where more than one space is used, at least two full mentors will be present in each space at all times.

 - Parents must accompany children under 11 years old.